theonetrade/backtest-kit/docs/classes/PersistStateUtils.md

 useJson: () => void
 ```

-Switches to the default JSON persist adapter.
+Switches to the default file-based PersistStateInstance.
-All future persistence writes will use JSON storage.

 ### clear